eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 The adapter caches the responses from the service according to the *cache directive* included in the response.
 If the response doesn't contain a *cache directive* no data will be cached.

+Note that the adapter uses a single cache for all responses from the service regardless of the tenant identifier.
+Consequently, the Credentials Service client configuration's *responseCacheMinSize* and *responseCacheMaxSize* properties determine the overall number of responses that can be cached.

 <a name="device-connection-service-connection-configuration"></a>
 ### Device Connection Service Connection Configuration